Key Takeaways

 Energy & metabolism: Iodine supports thyroid-mediated metabolic rate, chromium helps maintain healthy carbohydrate metabolism, and manganese supports mitochondrial energy production.

-Brain & mood: Zinc supports neurotransmitter function, iodine helps maintain cognitive function through thyroid support, and selenium may help protect brain cells from oxidative stress.
+Brain & mood: Zinc supports neurotransmitter function, iodine helps maintain cognitive function through thyroid support, and selenium may help support brain cells against oxidative stress.

 Subtle Signs Your Trace Mineral Intake May Be Low

-Many adults experience vague symptoms that could signal inadequate trace mineral support.
+Many adults experience signs or experiences that may be associated with lower trace mineral intake.
 You might notice feeling "tired but wired" despite decent sleep, more frequent winter sniffles than usual, or brittle nails and increased hair shedding beyond your normal pattern.

-Trouble focusing through afternoon energy dips or slower recovery from workouts can also suggest mineral gaps.
+Trouble focusing through afternoon energy dips or feeling less resilient after workouts can also be associated with potential mineral gaps.
 These signs have many potential causes, trace mineral status represents just one piece of your overall wellness puzzle alongside sleep quality, stress management, and nutrition patterns.

-Track subtle changes by keeping a simple 1-2 week energy and mood log when starting a trace mineral supplement.
-Pair mineral support with consistent movement, protein-rich meals, and adequate hydration for optimal results.
-For additional immune system support, explore our supplements for immunity support to help maintain your wellness year-round.
+Track subtle changes by keeping a simple 1-2 week energy and well-being log when starting a trace mineral supplement.
+Pair mineral support with consistent movement, protein-rich meals, and adequate hydration for consistent support.
+For additional immune health support, explore our supplements for immunity support to help maintain your wellness year-round.

 Food vs Supplements: Where Trace Minerals Come From